 1. Boosts Your Resume

 Next to a customized resume, a cover letter is the BEST strategy you can use to boost your resume's impact.
 Human Resources managers tend to pay more attention to applicants who send their resumes with a personalized letter.
-A recent survey of HR pros found 74% think cover letters are “essential” in making hiring decisions, and 7 in 10 recruiters expect to see one even if it’s marked “optional” in the job listing.
+A recent survey found the 74% of HR pros think cover letters are “essential” in making hiring decisions, and 7 in 10 recruiters expect to see one even if it’s marked “optional” in the job listing.
 A well-written cover letter can increase the chances of your background being reviewed by a hiring manager.

 2. Gets Your Resume in Front of Hiring Managers